Zhou Brothers: Art and life in the United States

 The Zhou Brothers began work in the United States in 1986, settling in the Bridgeport area of Chicago, Illinois where they still reside and work, while exhibiting nationally and internationally.
 They have held guest professorships at the International Academy for Art and Design at the Fachhochschule in Hamburg, Germany, 1996, and at the Sommerakademie in Salzburg, Austria, from 1996 to 2010.
 One of the most important demonstrations of their collaboration was the performance the Zhou Brothers gave during the opening ceremony of the World Economic Forum in Davos, Switzerland, in 2000.
 In front of the most important political, economic, and cultural leaders of the world, they created a large-format painting titled New Beginnings to give due treatment to their most important theme: mankind.
 Later, they were chosen to create a work of art in honor of President Hu Jintao's state visit on January 19, 2011.
 The work they created was part of a series called Portrait of History.
 The Zhou Brothers attended the ceremony at the White House when the painting was presented as a gift to President Hu Jintao.

-Zhou B Art Center
+Zhou B Art Centers

 In 2004, the Zhou Brothers, along with ShanZuo's son, Michael Zhou, started the Zhou B Art Center, which houses artist studios and multiple galleries.

 The center was host to the Obama Foundation and former President Barack Obama on December 5, 2017.
 On December 7, 2017, Zhou B Art Center was featured in The New York Times as one of the “Five Places to Go in Chicago”.
 On Dec 8th, 2017, BuzzFeed rated Zhou B Art Center as the #1 figurative art gallery in the US.

 In 2016, the curator and director of exhibitions was Sergio Gomez.

+In 2024, they opened the Zhou B Art Center in Kansas City, Missouri.
+It is housed in the former Attucks School, which was originally an all-Black school built in 1905 and expanded in 1922.
+The Kansas City center includes artist studios, galleries, and event spaces.
+It is located on the perimeter of the historic 18th and Vine District.